eloyacosta/automate-example/README.md

   **Note:** For further executions, if something goes wrong or if you just want to provision the machine again, you have to exec:

-  - To boot the machine (if it's donw)
+  - To boot the machine (if it's down)

      ``$ vagrant up``